Kevin Plawecki: Texas Rangers

 On September 21, 2022, Plawecki signed a major-league contract with the Texas Rangers.
 In three games with Texas late in the 2022 season, he batted .273 (3-for-11) with one RBI.

 Pittsburgh Pirates

 On February 12, 2023, Plawecki signed a minor league contract with the Pittsburgh Pirates organization.
+He failed to make the Pirates’ Opening Day roster in spring training and was released by the team on March 27.